Best daily deals

 Eric Zeman / Android Authority

 First, make sure you back up and save any important files stored on your device.
-Enabling Developer Mode wipes all locally stored data, which cannot be restored.
+Enabling Developer Mode wipes all locally stored data, which can’t be restored.
 It’s the same as factory resetting your Chromebook.

-3. Some Chromebooks may require you to turn OS verification off.
+5. Some Chromebooks may require you to turn OS verification off.
 Press Enter (if required).

-5. You will get an odd screen saying that OS verification is off.
-Keep in mind this screen will happen every single time you boot up.
+9. You will get the “You are in developer mode screen” again.
+Keep in mind this screen will show every time you boot up.

-How to disable Chrome OS Developer mode
+How to disable Chrome OS Developer Mode

 Lenovo Chromebook Duet running Chrome OS